-6.3.3 Model Calibration
+222 6.2.3 Model Calibration

-We employed the maximum entropy approach to perform ecological niche modeling (ENM) using MaxEnt 3.4.3 (Phillips et al. 2006).
-MaxEnt is a modeling algorithm that estimates the likelihood of a species' presence based on observed values within a raster.
-This algorithm calculates the probability and assigns each point a value representing the highest and lowest likelihood of species presence.
-MaxEnt then extrapolates from areas with similar conditions in the study region, using those calculations.

-We developed a correlative niche model that related environmental conditions with 362 E. rosea presence records.
-We executed the model by randomly sampling 10,000 background points within the study area.
-To optimize the model's complexity and predictive power, we employed ENMeval, an R package that implements MaxEnt across a range of settings and provides evaluation metrics to assist in selecting settings that balance model fit and predictive ability.
-We used a jackknife approach for each species presence record and assessed models with linear, quadratic, threshold, and hinge feature classes, along with regularization multiplier values ranging from 0.5 to 3.0, increasing by 0.5.
+224 We employed the maximum entropy approach to perform ecological niche modeling (ENM) using MaxEnt 225 3.4.4 (Phillips 2006, Phillips 2017).
+MaxEnt is a modeling algorithm that estimates the likelihood of a species' 226 presence based on observed values within a raster.
+This algorithm calculates the probability and assigns each point a 227 value representing the highest and lowest likelihood of species presence.
+MaxEnt then extrapolates from areas with 228 similar conditions in the study region, using those calculations.
+We developed a correlative niche model that related 229 environmental conditions with 574 E. rosea presence records.
+To optimize the model's complexity and predictive 230 power, we employed the function 'ENMevaluate' in the R -package 'ENMeval' that implemented MaxEnt across a 231 range of settings and provided evaluation metrics to assist in selecting settings that balance model fit and predictive 232 ability (Kass et al. 2021).
+To generate our final models for E. rosea, we used the following settings. the combination 233 of regularization multiplier and bioclimatic variables that had the lowest omission rate and AICc.
+Our final model 234 uses the following features for parameterization: linear, quadratic, product, and hinge (LPQH).